z0ph/s3-backup-notifier/README.md

 ### Cleaning

-Remove unused folders and files after the deployment of your the stack.
+Remove unused folders and files after the deployment of your stack.

 ```bash
 $ make cleaning